 Ability has a number of lexical sources including dynamic, telic verbs of various sorts.
 For example, manage to, a verb implying that there were difficulties to overcome can come to mean ‘ability’, a development which has parallels in other languages.
 In this paper translations into Swedish are used as a window to show that can, be able to and manage to are closely related to each other.
 It is argued that in grammaticalisation studies of modality one has paid a lot of attention to ‘ability’ as a source for deontic and epistemic meanings but neglected its relevance as a source for the development to an aktionsart meaning associated with actuality and result.

-This list is based on CrossRef data as of 15 september 2020.
+This list is based on CrossRef data as of 21 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.